What do we want to investigate?

 The aim of the study is to test a decision tree that can accurately advise doctors whether antibiotics are needed.

-Doctor's practices that participate are randomly divided into 2 groups: 1) in the first group, the result of the decision tree will advise the doctor whether antibiotics are needed (intervention group); 2) in the second group, the doctor will decide whether your child needs antibiotics the usual way (control group), ie without the decision tree or the finger prick test.
+Doctor's practices that participate are randomly divided into 2 groups: 1) in the first group, the result of the decision tree will advise the doctor whether antibiotics are needed (intervention group); 2) in the second group, the doctor will decide whether your child needs antibiotics in the usual way (control group), i.e. without the decision tree or the finger prick test.

-Afterwards we will ask you to fill in a digital diary using a mobile app on your mobile.
+Afterwards we will ask you to fill in a digital diary using a mobile app on your smartphone.
 Your child's doctor will collect additional information up to 30 days after the consultation in order to document the course of the disease over time.

 Why do we want to investigate this?

 Children regularly get infections, which can usually be treated safely without antibiotics.
 However, many children are prescribed antibiotics, which contributes to antibiotic resistance and a higher dependency on care.